Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Guillory, Terrell ( - ).
 Manuscript, n.d.

-Bound typescript of novel, Dr. Shilling, 189 pages, set in Acadiana during World War II.
+Bound typescript of the novel, Dr. Shilling, 189 pages, set in Acadiana during World War II.

 States' Rights Party of Louisiana.
 Platform, 1960